 So, what do you cling onto on a regular basis?
 In my assessment, here are the three most important spokes of our life that keeps us wheeling.

-We all have routines that keep us flowing day in and day out.
+One of the things I read about in The Four Agreements is that we all have routines that keep us flowing day in and day out.
 My routine is something like this: Alarm starts to shriek.
 Wake up after a couple snoozes.
 Drink some hot water.
 Head to bathroom.
 Dress up.
 Eat breakfast.
 Off to work…

 My routine is more or less the same on all weekdays and I just do one thing after another without thinking.
 In short, something that you do with regularity and without thinking is a routine.
 And, you don’t need to be motivated to carry through with it.